jewelsofthought/neshama/site/posts/neshama/card1.md

 ## All change can only happen via יהוה

 > If **Ha'Shem** is the **Source of everything**, then true manifestation can only extend from this **Source**.
 Therefore we must direct any and all desire, any and all prayer, every request to **Ha'Shem** - for only **He** can cause real change to occur.

+### Divine Desire

+- Every object, everything that exists in the Universe is a manifestation of **Divine Desire**.

+### Ego

+> If we are meant to be servants of G-d, then our ego's cannot rule.

 ## Centre